 To give one example.
 I like to think of my mom, who often comes to visit me in Canada (I live in Canada, and she lives in England).
 I visualize hugging her when she arrives.
 This makes me feel very glad.
 I then meditate on that feeling of gladness.

 One of the benefits of gratitude meditation is that it helps to make us happy and to reduce feelings of sadness and depression .
 You will notice this at this stage of the meditation.

 The next step is to be grateful for people whom we feel neutral about (we don’t like them or dislike them).
 The reason this is important is that it makes us grateful for people in general.

 Bring to mind one person who is an acquaintance but not someone you are particularly close to nor someone you dislike.
 Now bring to mind one thing this person does that makes you feel grateful.
 It doesn’t have to be a big thing.
 It could be something mundane.

 For instance, one of my acquaintances is the woman who works in the convenience store I always go to.
 She always smiles in the most pleasant way.
 And for that, I am grateful.
 So, I bring that to mind.
 I imagine her smiling at me.
 I then repeat the mantra, “I am grateful to have you in my life”.
 And again, I observe the warm feeling of gladness in your heart.
 When I do this, I always feel a higher level of wellness.
 (3)

 This step might seem a little strange at first.
 However, it is particularly important.
 You want to bring to mind people you struggle to get along with.
 Then bring to mind one reason why you are grateful for them.
-And again, repeat the gratitude mantra, “I am grateful to have you in my life.”
+And again, repeat the mantra, “I am grateful to have you in my life.”